pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-If you try this now (click green flag), you should just be able to see the bottom of the apple at the top of the stage.
+If you try this now (click the green flag), you should just be able to see the bottom of the apple at the top of the stage.

 ### Actually move down the stage

 What we want the apple to do is keep moving down, as long as it is above the bottom of the stage.
 In Scratch we could use a `repeat until` block.
 Python has a `while` statement instead.
-This is very like Scratch's `repeat until` block, but uses the test 'the other way round' —
+This is very like Scratch’s `repeat until` block, but uses the test ‘the other way round’ —

-* Scratch's `repeat until` block keeps running the contained blocks, and _stops when the test is true_.
+* Scratch’s `repeat until` block keeps running the contained blocks, and _stops when the test is true_.
-* Python's `while` statement checks the test, and _runs the contained code while the test is true_.
+* Python’s `while` statement checks the test, and _runs the contained code while the test is true_.

-We want to test whether the apple's `y`-coordinate is higher than some value near the bottom of the stage.
+We want to test whether the apple’s `y`-coordinate is higher than some value near the bottom of the stage.
 By trial and error, I found that `-140` worked well for this.
 We want to add code which, in words, does